 Some governments and health agencies banned the use of Glyphosate years ago.
 One study involving 500 children found that cancer risk was increased by home use of chemicals like those in Roundup.
 Herbicide use during pregnancy has been widely discouraged.

-If you or a loved one suffered cancer or another injury due to Roundup exposure and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Ohio Roundup Lawsuits.
+If you or a loved one has been diagnosed with leukemia or non-Hodgkin lymphoma due to Roundup exposure and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding glyphosate cancer risks and Ohio Roundup Lawsuits.